How to become super smart without trying!

 5. iPhone.
 Did you know that your iPhone or iPad comes with a built-in dictionary?
 Apple must consider the dictionary an important thing, so they provided a professional one with your phone.
 On the home page of your iPhone, swipe down and type your word in the search field.
 The definition either shows right away, or you may have to scroll down until you see “DICTIONARY” and the definition of your word.
 You can choose which dictionary you want from over 30 dictionaries in Settings: General: Dictionary.
 There are also foreign dictionaries, including Spanish-English.
 However, the built-in dictionary doesn’t have some of the important features that a purchased digital dictionary such as Merriam Webster has.
 For example, in Merriam Webster, you can quickly lookup a word within a definition by clicking on it.
 This is a vital feature, and it keeps a record so you can go back to the first word you were looking up.

 6. Google Home and Alexa.
+These devices make it easy to become Super Smart without trying.
 You can ask Alexa for the definition of a word.
 Just say, “Alexa, what is the definition of ‘professor,’?”
 You will get the answer.
 If you have young children, get the Echo Dot for Kids.
 (Available on Amazon).
 It contains a less complicated dictionary.
 You may be lying in bed and reading or studying something.
 You need to know what a word means, and there you go, ask Alexa.
 Teach your children to use these devices, and you will make them into literate geniuses!

 7. Kindle/computer/tablet/phone.
 One advantage of reading a book on a Kindle device or in Kindle is that if you come across a word that you don’t understand, you can click on the word, and the definition appears.
 Brilliant!
 No more excuse not to look up the definition of a word.
 Did you know that you can turn your iPad or iPhone or any computer into a Kindle device?
 Go to SmartBubblegum.com and search for Kindle.
 Download the Kindle app.
 Please note: You can download the Kindle app on your iPhone or iPad.
 However, you cannot purchase Kindle books directly on your iPhone as Amazon and Apple do not have an agreement regarding the purchase of any books that way.
 You need to go to your other computer and purchase a book for Kindle using that device.
 Typically on the Amazon store.
 Once you have purchased or downloaded it, you will now find it in your Kindle app on the iPhone or iPad.